fpvc040/face_detection/README.md

 The script also uses `multi-processing` using Pool.map() to speed up the inference.
 I've included visual progress bars for each process to track progress.

+The script also merges clips that have less than 0.5 seconds of difference in start/end times.
+This results in ** Significantly better ** video reconstructions.
+We still maintain frame metadata, so the gaps in target detection in those small gaps are still maintained.

 ## Requirements